 Because manicotti pasta does not need to be boiled before stuffing they are actually very easily to fill and assemble.
 You can put your filling mixture into a piping bag if you wish, but really you only need a small spoon to do the job.
 Something like an espresso spoon, jam spoon or even a baby spoon is perfect.

 This technique is our preferred method; it keeps the mess down with less fuss and clean up.

 Tips for this recipe:

 This is an easy Mexican casserole to prepare.
-Just make the stuffing.
-Then stuff and bake.
+Just prepare your filling then stuff and bake.

-- Oil your baking pan to prevent the casserole sticking
+- Oil your baking pan to prevent the manicotti from sticking

 - Use a very small spoon to push the stuffing into the manicotti